 • Radiation — heat transferred as electromagnetic waves.
 Sunlight warming your skin.
 A campfire’s heat reaching you across the air.
 Radiation is the only mechanism that works through a vacuum — which is why the Sun can warm the Earth across 150 million kilometers of empty space.

-A classic CBE trap: a metal spoon left in a hot bowl of soup.
+A classic example: a metal spoon left in a hot bowl of soup.
 Heat travels along the spoon from the soup to the handle.
 Which mechanism?
 Conduction (direct contact through the metal).
 The soup itself heats via convection within its liquid, and any warmth you feel above the bowl without touching it is radiation.

 The laws of thermodynamics